Undisclosed64/12-column-grid-layout/README.md

-# Creating a 12 Column Grid Layout in CSS
+# 12 Column Grid Layout Demo

 This repository contains the code and resources for the blog post demo on "Creating a 12-Column CSS Grid: A Complete Tutorial" for [LambdaTest](https://www.lambdatest.com/).
 The blog post provides a step-by-step guide on how to build a responsive 12-column grid layout using CSS.